 Line 5.
 Beginning adjusted surplus.
-If the corporation was a section 833 organization in 2000, it should enter the amount from Schedule H, line 10 of the 2000 Form 1120-PC.
+If the corporation was a section 833 organization in 2001, it should enter the amount from Schedule H, line 10, of its 2001 Form 1120-PC.

 Generally, the adjusted surplus as of the beginning of any tax year is an amount equal to the adjusted surplus as of the beginning of the preceding tax year: